-Find out how the homeowners service can support you with issues, provide mediation and hear from residents who have used the service.
+Find out below how the homeowners' service can support you with issues, provide mediation and hear from residents who have used the service.

 Contact centre services for homeowner repairs

-We have a small customer service contact centre team that deal exclusively with homeowner repairs.
-The team are trained on leaseholder matters and can advise you regarding repairs to your home, and what is your and what is our responsibility as your landlord.
+Our small customer service contact centre team deals exclusively with homeowner repairs.
+The team is trained on leaseholder matters and can advise you regarding repairs to your home, what is your responsibility and what is our responsibility as your landlord.

-If the team are unable to resolve repair issues or where an agreement cannot be reached, they'll refer to the Advocacy Service to see whether the issue is suitable for an advocacy investigation.
+If the team is unable to resolve repair issues or an agreement cannot be reached, they will refer to the Advocacy Service to see whether the issue is suitable for an advocacy investigation.
 You can contact the team about repairs for free on 0800 952 4444.

 Sales and acquisitions services

-The sales and acquisitions team is made up of the following three specialist teams.
+The sales and acquisitions team comprises the following three specialist teams.

 Specialist Home Purchase Team

-The team provide services to shared owners, leaseholders rehousing options and council tenants looking for financial help to buy a home.
+The team provides services to shared owners, leaseholders rehousing options and council tenants looking for financial help to buy a home.

 Home Purchase Grant Scheme

-This is a grant for council tenants who want to buy a property on the open market.
-We can help by providing financial assistance in the form of a grant, which helps towards the purchase.
+This grant is for council tenants who want to buy a property on the open market.
+We can help by providing financial assistance through a grant, which helps with the purchase.
 When you're ready to buy, you can give us back your council property.

 Due to the popularity of the home purchase grant scheme and limited budget, we no longer accept new applications at present.
 We'll update this page when we're able to accept new applications.

-Email us if you have any further questions about the home purchase grant scheme.
+Email us at email@example.com if you have any further questions about the home purchase grant scheme.

 Right to Buy services

-This team help our secure tenants to become homeowners.
-They deal with all applications under the right to buy scheme from start to finish - when an application is submitted through to dealing with solicitors until you've purchased your home.
+This team helps our secure tenants to become homeowners.
+They deal with all applications under the Right to Buy scheme from start to finish - when an application is submitted through to dealing with solicitors until you've purchased your home.

 Residential Conveyancing and Compliance services

-The team support leaseholders and process applications for:
+The team supports leaseholders and processes applications for: